therealmarv/CastVideos-android/README.md

 can be used to run the app without using your own ID but if you need to do any console debugging, you would need to have your own ID.
 * Setup the project dependencies
-  * For Eclipse: you need to setup the above dependencies manually.
-For ShowcaseView Library, see the additional comments below in the Change List 1.2.
   * For Android Studio: make sure you are running the latest version (it may work on earlier versions).
 Dependencies are setup in the build.gradle file and the settings.gradle; it assumes you have cloned the CastCompanionLibrary-android project into a parallel project named "CastCompanionLibrary".
 If you want to change the name, make sure it gets updated in both